-- Tracking variants allows us to understand how common the new strains are in our communities, not to have a real-time number of cases that are tied to each strain.
+- To understand how common the new strains are in our communities, not to have a real-time number of cases that are tied to each strain.

-The Delta variant is the predominant strain in Wisconsin
+The Omicron variant is the predominant strain among new COVID-19 cases nationwide.

-The Delta variant is extremely infectious and is spreading more quickly than any strain of COVID-19 during this pandemic.
-The best way to protect yourself, your family, and your community from COVID-19 and the Delta variant is to get vaccinated.
+On December 20, 2021, the CDC announced that the Omicron variant is now the dominant strain among new COVID-19 cases.
+The best way to protect yourself, your family, and your community from COVID-19 and the Omicron variant is to get vaccinated.